-Issuers: There are nine issuers of Australian covered bonds.
-These are Westpac Banking Corporation, National Australia Bank Limited, Australia and New Zealand Banking Group Limited, Commonwealth Bank of Australia, Suncorp Bank Limited, Macquarie Bank Limited, Bank of Queensland Limited, ING Bank Australia Limited and Bendigo and Adelaide Bank Limited.
-These nine Australian based banks have primarily issued soft bullet covered bonds other than Bank of Queensland which has issued conditional pass-through covered bonds (CPTCB) and is the first Australian ADI to issue a covered bond in that format.
+Issuers: There are eight issuers of Australian covered bonds.
+These are Westpac Banking Corporation, National Australia Bank Limited, Australia and New Zealand Banking Group Limited, Commonwealth Bank of Australia, Suncorp Bank, Macquarie Bank, Bank of Queensland and ING Bank Australia.
+These eight Australian based banks have primarily issued soft bullet covered bonds.
+However, Bank of Queensland has issued conditional pass-through covered bonds (CPTCB) and is the first Australian ADI to issue a covered bond in that format.